-The following are the main possible complications.
+The following are the main possible complications

-- Not enough pain relief.
-Always let your doctor know if you are in pain. - Allergic reaction to local anaesthetics.
-This is rare. - Bleeding, if the needle strikes a blood vessel. - Nerve damage (risk 1 in 5,000).
+Not enough pain relief.
+Always let your doctor know if you are in pain.

+Allergic reaction to local anaesthetics.
+This is rare.

+Bleeding, if the needle strikes a blood vessel.
+Nerve damage (risk 1 in 5,000).

-Absorption into the bloodstream
+Absorption into the bloodstream.

-This is rare but can temporarily affect the heart and brain, which can be serious.
-The dose of local anaesthetic is always limited and care is taken to avoid injecting into the bloodstream.
-Local anaesthetic and associated complication are explained more fully in the information document 'A03 Local Anaesthetic'.
+This is rare but can temporarily affect the Heart and brain, which can be serious.
+The dose of local anaesthetic is always limited and care is taken to avoid injecting it into the bloodstream.

-Please discuss these complications with your anaesthetist or surgeon of there is anything that you do not understand.
+Local anaesthetic and associated complications are explained more fully in the information document called 'A03 Local Anaesthetic'.
+Discuss these possible complications with your anaesthetist or surgeon if there is anything you do not understand.